huiwenzhang/gym-rearrangement/README.md

 **Note:** Since the wrappers are used in specific conditions, the order to use them is a key factor.
 For example, if you want to use the frame stack wrapper you need to wrapper a normal env with the image wrapper.
-Generally, the recommended usage sequences is as follows:
+Generally, a typical script using image observations for RL is:
 ```python
 import gym
 from gym_rearrangement.core.image_env import ImageEnv